sipart/sipart.github.io/core_on_a_page.md

 * One flat Level 2 area can be used
 * Set level 2 auth’ (md5) and `wide-metrics-only` ([generate metric values greater than 63 on a per ISIS level basis](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/wide-metrics-only-edit-protocols-isis.html)) at `protocols isis` stanza level
 * Set interfaces `level 1 disable` as appropriate – set `level 2 passive` on management and loopback
-* Set `bfd-liveness-detection` on trunks to core devices to configure bidirectional failure detection timers for ISIS
+* [Setup BFD](https://www.juniper.net/documentation/en_US/junos/topics/concept/configuring-bfd-isis.html) by setting `bfd-liveness-detection` on interfaces to core routers to configure bidirectional failure detection timers for ISIS
 * Add `family iso` on core trunk interfaces and loopback
 * Add a NET (Network Entity Title) `address` under `family iso` on the loopback `unit`
 * For example, the NET address `49.0001.1921.6800.1001.00` consists of the following parts: